krishnanandsivaraj/krishnanandsivaraj.github.io/_posts/2021-05-05-ooad-intro.md

 As software professionals we always create and maintain software every day.
 Some codebases are easy for everyone to work with, add new features, but some are not.
 What if there is a standard way to solve all these problems with an approach?
 The authors of headfirst series wrote this book to *analyze and design a software with object oriented principles*.

-### Target Audience

-An experienced senior developer (or above) in a product firm, may not find this book interesting.
-This book will entertain mid-level developers to write better software, ask meaningful questions during their software development.

 ### Topics

 - [How to write great software](../how-to-wrt-grt-software)